 If you are planning a trip to Quebec City in Canada, set aside some time to explore Ile d’Orleans.
 It’s an island near Quebec City filled with the most adorable farms and tasty shops.

-I was lucky enough to take a tour here on my recent trip to Quebec City for the Women in Travel Summit.
+I was lucky enough to take a tour here on my trip to Quebec City for the Women in Travel Summit.

 I was looking for things to do in Quebec City in May and found out about a cool Farm + Market Tour around Ile d’Orleans through Quebec City Tourism.

-Ile d’Orleans is about a 45 minute drive from Quebec City.
+Ile d’Orleans is about a 45-minute drive from Quebec City.
 But, it’s one of the top things to do in Quebec City in summer.
 Hop in your car or join a bus tour to explore this quaint island with a rich history.

 A fun fact about Quebec is that the island is made up of many small villages that date back to the 1600s.
 The drive itself is peaceful, with stunning backdrops of forests and the St. Lawrence River.
 But, to really experience this island, you must get out of the car and explore.